-After five years of spending a few hours each day with the main characters of this novel, Eva and Henry, A Cape Cod Marriage, I am going to sorely miss them.
+After five years of spending a few hours each day with the main characters of this novel, Eva and Henry, A Cape Cod Marriage, I will miss them as daily companions.
 True, I will be able to thumb through the pages of the book to visit these dear friends, but how I enjoyed imagining the ways they once talked to each other, treated each other, and experienced daily life back in the South Wellfleet of the 1880′s- the decade of their marriage.

 As the Civil War in the United States was ending, a little girl was born near the shores of Blackfish Harbor.
 Her name was Eva Weston Paine, and she was the first child of a sea captain who himself was from a very large family.
 She would be one of only two children.
 Her younger brother was born a year after she was.
 His name was Lewis, and he was to become my great grandfather.
 Just a short distance away from Eva’s home, there lived a young boy, Henry Smith, who was a distant cousin and an only child.
 He gallantly acted as Eva’s protector when she walked to the Pond Hill School as a little girl, and when they grew up and had other choices before them, they married and lived in their village of origin.

 I was born 89 years after she was, and Eva had already passed away.
 But I heard stories about her from my father, who had lived with her when he was a little boy and Eva was his revered grandaunt.
 When I was young, our family lived in Eva’s antique house in the summer.
 My siblings and I stared at the photographs we found in old trunks in the attic- faces that looked so similar to our own.
 So it was then, when I was a little girl, that I began to imagine what the daily life of my great grandaunt had been like.
 I walked where Eva had walked and I slept in the bedroom where she had been born.